open-rec/rec-algorithm/README.md

 # rec-algorithm
-based on pandas, for local dev environment now.
+This is for local dev environment.
-add distributed version later...
+The distributed version will be add in the future,
+i am too busy working...

 ## recall
 support i2i, hot, new and embedding.

 ## rank
-todo
+LR

 # data structure